-This course is a broad based programme providing an excellent grounding in the skills and knowledge required in a modern business setting allowing the student to enter the workplace or progress to Higher Education at the end of the course.
+This course is a broad based programme providing an excellent grounding in the skills and knowledge required in a modern business setting.
+Completion opens up progression avenues to various Higher Education establishments in addition to work opportunities.

 QQI Level 5 Certificate in Business Studies 5M2102

 QQI Component Maths 5N1833 (available as option in evening for learners requiring Maths for progression